Manuperezro/MSP3-data-Base/README.md

 I am unable to push the changes to Heroku, I got a message saying that the push was rejected. falied to push some refts to my <heroku remote link>

+The Solution:

+Step-1: I merged all the conflics one by one.

+Step-2: I deleted the remote I was usinng and create a new one.

+Step-3: I Created a new app in Heroku and push to it.

 #### Css link not loading.

 The issue: